-Watching for Big Reports
+Watching for the Major Meat-Market Reports

 As with virtually all other commodities markets, given their connection to supply and demand, meat-market traders need to keep an eye on their own distinct set of key reports.
 The CME and your broker have calendars that warn you when these key reports are going to be released.
-You need to take seriously the reports I describe in the sections that follow, because they're Of course, some reports are more important than others, but you're asking for trouble if you either have an open position or you're trying to set one up without knowing what to expect when one of these potential bombshells hits the street.
+You need to take seriously the reports I describe in the sections that follow because they're the most important inside influence on prices.
+Many times the information in one of them is enough to change the overall trend of the particular market for extended periods.

+Of course, some reports are more important than others, but you're asking for trouble if you either have an open position or you're trying to set one up without knowing what to expect when one of these potential bombshells hits the street.